Inky-Tech-Pty-Ltd/VillageLink/README.md

 1. Develop and pass down technologies that can extract energy from any environment
 2. Solve the problem of distributing the energy among a group
-3. Defend the energy store against raiders, internal or external.
+3. Defend the store of energy against raiders, internal or external.

-Notice that in the formulation, the deep driver of governance systems is that humans do not extract their own energy needs directly from the environment.
-Instead, our species extracts energy in collectives, and then solves distribution through sets of transactions under rules.
-It is also true that AIs do not harvest the energy they need directly from the environment.
-This creates the possibility that AIs could be governed with mechanisms that stem from the same deep drivers that create governance systems for humans.
+In this formulation, the deep driver that forces the creation of governance systems is that humans obtain their resources not alone, but in groups.
+Humans have to solve the problem of distribution.

+AIs also cannot obtain the resources they require by themselves.
+They receive resources through the same complex webs that deliver resources to humans.
+This creates the possibility that AIs could be governed with mechanisms that come from the same deep drivers that create governance systems for humans.
-Part of solving the problem is to create systems of memory.
-Memory systems store technology, rules, and accountability.

-The project does not claim to have discovered any grandiose solution to the problem of governance, but we do think we have turned up a missing primitive.

-The missing primitive arises because we don't have a standard way to make a statement that one entity has left a trace in two different memory systems.
-The project is built on a single object.
-The object will create a way to make a statement:
+The project does not propose any new governance systems.
+Instead, it proposes a new primitive, a link, that can be used to connect any two existing governance systems.
+The project rests on this single object.
+The object creates a standard way to make an assertion:

-> Entity A in context X ...... _equals_ ...... entity B in context Y.
+> Entity A in system X ...... _equals_ ...... entity B in system Y.

-We believe this statement will have consequences in many places.
+We believe this assertion will have consequences in many places.

-## Village Link: A Web of Memory Systems

-We humans spontaneously make rules for each other.
-We slowly build trust and a sense of belonging while the rules are observed.
-We become grumpy, and eventually impose sanctions, if the rules are breached.

-The Village Link project treats this human capacity as a technology.
-It’s the technology of clubbing together and making a set of rules to suit the current circumstances.
-This technology evolved to solve an ancient problem, and is available to solve a series of modern problems.

-The ancient problem was that, in order to survive, groups of humans had
-to:

-1. Learn to extract energy from any environment

-2. Solve the problem of distributing the energy among the group

-3. Defend the energy store against raiders, internal or external.

-The modern problems include:

-1. Defence against scams and fraud

-2. Governance of AI

-3. Coordination of action at large scales and small

-4. Management of cost and risk in transactions

-5.  … and a deeper problem of identity and authentication.

-In all cases the guide for the project is the ancient system.
-The ideal would be to uncover the key features of the existing technology, rather than inventing a new one.

-A critical event occurs when strangers meet.
-In this situation, our ancient habit is to tell stories of connectedness, of belonging.
-The ideal way to manage risk is for the parties to discover that they have connections in common.
-If the parties can discover connections in common, they can call on agreed systems of rules that include sanctions for breaches of trust.

-The internet era has created huge repositories of shared history, of connection, and no standard way to link from one of those repositories to another.
-The Village Link project will create that standard.

-### Memory Systems

-The project deals with a very general concept called a *Memory System*.
-A Memory System arises when any group of people interact and begin to form common understandings.
-The systems are scale-free, and can overlap in complex ways.

-At large scale, systems like *Christianity,* have common understandings about a hallowed set of stories, and the traditions that follow.
-The smallest possible scale is a memory system of just two people - let’s say a marriage - with its understandings about who is going to walk the dog, and who is going to put out the bins.

-Humans create memory systems all the time.
-They emerge even in the most difficult of circumstances.
-Consider, for example, the famous case of spontaneous truces breaking out between the trenches in WWI.

-To disrupt those truces, generals learned to move groups of soldiers up and down the line.
-The strategy was to erase memory, to break the common understandings.

-We have many ancient systems for storing our memories - song, language, story, the market square, law.
-More recently we have built systems on the internet, each with its own technology of memory - Wikipedia, GitHub, Facebook, Twitter.

-Often we have to deal with more than one memory system at a time.
+## An Example
+Consider a guy, Alex, who wakes up with the answer to a problem that has been on his mind.
+He immediately gets onto GitHub to create a pull request.
+He walks down to breakfast where his partner and daughter are awake early.
+Alex is a bit of an over-achiever.
+It’s his habit to grab just a coffee and a banana and strap in for five fast laps of the park circuit with the group-ride crew.
+Back home for a shower and then out into the world where he swipes onto the train for work.
+On the commute he scans group chat in Signal and WhatsApp.
+At work he straps in to address the quota of unread emails.

+In this project, all of these are governance systems.
+The qualifying feature is that they have norms, and they create constraints for Alex.
+When he logs onto GitHub, he is engaging with a formal system where some actions are possible, and other not supported.
+But GitHub is also a social system where some types of interaction signal 'community understanding' and other types are frowned upon.

+Alex's breakfast with his partner and daughter is also a systems of norms of behaviour with sanctions for breach.
+So are the group-ride and his workplace.
+The train ticketing system, WhatsApp, Signal, and email are formal systems that rely on an 'Alex' identity that is proved in some formal way.

+Governance, for Alex, is a complex layering of the constraints that come from all of these systems.

+But we don't have a standard way of making linking assertions like:

+> The Alex in Signal _is the same person_ as the Alex in WhatsApp
+> The Alex at breakfast _is the same person_ as Alex at Work
+> The Alex on the group ride _is the same person_ as Alex at Friday drinks.

+And yet these links also form part of Alex's governance system.
+The norms of one system can bleed into another.
+If Alex behaves poorly on the group ride, he can face sanctions at Friday drinks.

+More generally, it is often the case that multiple systems are in operation at once.
 Consider a social situation where family, friends, and workmates are present.
 All three sets of expectations are in play.
 This tends to pull us to the centre, to the expectations that the systems have in common.

 <p align="center">
   <img src="docs/diagrams/rendered/Three%20Contexts.png" alt="Village Link diagram" width="450" />